-This work can be physically demanding and includes the use of potentially dangerous machinery.
+Arborists prune trees and shrubs for decoration and safety.
+In addition, they are skilled in diagnosing and treating diseased trees.
+Organizations that employ arborists include golf courses, parks, universities, and utility companies, as do landscape companies catering to homeowners.
+The work of an arborist is physically demanding and includes the use of potentially dangerous machinery.
 According to the U.S. Bureau of Labor Statistics (BLS), grounds maintenance workers, including arborists, have a higher rate of illnesses and injuries than the average occupation.

-|Degree Level||High school diploma required; employers may prefer a degree**|
+|Degree Level||High school diploma required; employers may prefer a certificate or degree|

 |Degree Field||Arboriculture, forestry, horticulture or related field|

-|Licensure and Certification||Licensure is often necessary for arborists who apply pesticides|
+|Licensure and Certification||Licensure necessary for arborists who apply pesticides|

-|Experience||None required for entry-level positions; some employers want candidates with at least three years of experience|
+|Experience||None for entry-level positions; some employers want at least three years of experience|

-|Key Skills||Strong communication skills; knowledge of equipment and safety procedures**|
+|Key Skills||Knowledge of chippers, chainsaws, stump grinders, and safety procedures|

 Step 1: Earn a Degree